The Discernment Compass

 Gently notice:

-Where do I sense peace, energy, openness?
+Where do I sense peace, energy, openness, freedom, flow?
 (Consolation)

-Where do I feel tightness, fear, confusion?
+Where do I feel tightness, fear, confusion, draining?
 (Desolation)

 Ask: